JanaLumi/PaletteArtStudio/DesignDoc.md

  3. **Bind Pixels to Tags:** The internal pixel buffer converts from raw hex strings to these Tag IDs.
 Instead of saying *"this pixel is blue"*, the app now reads *"this pixel belongs to Group 3"*.
 Once that binding is done, every theme row in your table simply maps replacement colors to Color_1, Color_2, Color_3, etc. Updating a theme automatically updates every pixel bound to that group across all offscreen theme previews in the right panel.
 ## 2. Separating Color Groups (Selection Tool vs. Split)
-You're completely right that wanting to split a single color group into two—for instance, if the hair and the shoes both happen to use the exact same black (#1a1a1a), but you only want to change the shoes in Theme B—adds a layer of complexity.
+Split a single color group into two—for instance, if the hair and the shoes both happen to use the exact same black (#1a1a1a), but you only want to change the shoes in Theme B—adds a layer of complexity.

 ### How Group Splitting Will Work (When We Build It)
 Instead of forcing complex selection tools immediately, the cleanest way to handle splits later is: